-Depending on your device preferences and the severity of the emergency, alerts may be sent via text message, email and phone call, or to all of your devices at once.
+Depending on your device preferences and the severity of the emergency, alerts may be sent via text message, email, and phone call, or to all of your devices at once.
 Text messages are limited to 160 characters in length; email and voice messages may be longer and contain additional information.

 - Voice message alert example: "This is an Alert Santa Fe message from the Santa Fe Regional Emergency Communications Center.
 A 7.5 magnitude earthquake occurred at 10:55 a.m. on the Rio Grande fault line.
-Drop, cover and hold on during aftershocks.
-Only call 911 for life threatening emergencies.
+Drop, cover, and hold on during aftershocks.
+Only call 911 for life-threatening emergencies.
 Visit www.SantaFeNM.gov/emergency for additional safety information.
 Alerts with updates on the incident will be sent out periodically as information becomes available.
 Press the star key to repeat this message."

 - Email alert example: "Alert Santa Fe: A 7.5 magnitude earthquake occurred at 10:55 a.m. on the Rio Grande fault line.
 Drop, cover and hold on during aftershocks.
-Only call 911 for life threatening emergencies. www.SantaFeNM.gov/emergency for additional safety information.
+Only call 911 for life-threatening emergencies. www.SantaFeNM.gov/emergency for additional safety information.
 Alerts with updates on the incident will be sent out periodically as information becomes available."

 - How will I identify incoming alerts?

 We strongly encourage you to save these numbers in your phone’s address book.
 Simply create a contact called “Alert Santa Fe” and add the numbers above in the standard phone number field.
-This way, when you receive alert message these will be more recognizable as an official communication from Alert Santa Fe.
+This way, when you receive an alert message it will be more recognizable as an official communication from Alert Santa Fe.
 If your carrier or phone does not support short code messaging, messages you receive will appear to come from an Alert Santa Fe email address.

 Email alerts will be sent from the email address: [email address goes here].